 Example

-If you have 2 build targets configured to use Boost Disks for the entire month:
+If you have two build targets configured with Boost Disks:

 $154/month × 2 build targets = $308/month